Activiti/activiti-cloud/README.md

 Activiti Cloud Shared Services &amp; APIs

 This repository contains Services and Starters that are consumed by other starters.
+Here you will find cross cutting concerns.

 Other repositories consuming these artifacts are:
 - [activiti-cloud-runtime-bundle-service](https://github.com/activiti/activiti-cloud-runtime-bundle-service)